se-edu/se-book/codeQuality/maximiseReadability/intermediate/structureCodeLogically/outcomes.md

-:trophy: Can improve code quality using technique: structure code logically  :one:
+{{glyphicon_flag}} Can improve code quality using technique: structure code logically  :one: